MACHC ENCOnline Viewer

-At the 12th MACHC in ST. Kitts, the Conference considered and adopted the HSSC proposal to establish a coordinated group, the MACHC Integrated Chart Committee (MICC), to develop and maintain integrated international chart schemes for both paper "International (INT) Charts and Electronic Nautical Charts (ENC) coverage for the region.
+At the 12th MACHC in ST. Kitts, the Conference considered and adopted the HSSC proposal to establish a coordinated group, the MACHC International Charting Coordination (MICC) Working Group (previously known as MACHC International Chart Committee), to develop and maintain integrated international chart schemes for both paper "International (INT) Charts and Electronic Nautical Charts (ENC) coverage for the region.
 Prior to this, INT Chart and ENC development activities were addressed by two independent committes, the International Chart Committee and the Electronic Chart Committee.

 The MICC is tasked with the development and maintenance of official nautical charts in both paper and digital formats, including: